camunda-academy/c8-platform-developers-lab-spring/README.md

 ## Template for the Camunda 8 for Developers Training with Spring (No Maven)

-This is your starting point for the Camunda 8 for developers training, if you choose to use the Camunda Spring Client and want or need to work without Maven.
+This is your starting point for the Camunda 8 for Developers training, if you choose to use the Camunda Spring Client and want or need to work without Maven.

 ## Prerequisites